anjani-dhrangadhariya/distant-cto/Data/README.md

 ![Example JSON file structure](https://github.com/anjani-dhrangadhariya/distant-cto/blob/main/Data/example_file_structure.jpg)

 Under the `'aggregate_annot'` JSON object are the 'Intervention' entity-annotated targets *t*.
-The short targets (comprising only a single sentence) are arranged into an array while the longer targets (comprising more than one sentence) are further arranged into a JSON object.
+The short targets (comprising only a single sentence) are arranged into an array while the long targets (comprising more than one sentence) are further arranged into a JSON object.

+#### Description for short targets

+#### Description for long targets